blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/Notes/NI_Comparison_intro.md

-We want to focus on the *state-specific* turnout gap: what remains of the gap after we account for the part which comes from turnout among different types of voters and the demographic makeup of the state.
+We want to focus on the *state-specific* turnout gap, i.e., what remains of the gap after we account for the "demographic" part, coming from national-level turnout among different types of voters combined with the demographic makeup of the state.
-To do this we compute four post-stratifications--VOC and WHNV turnout with and without interaction-- and take the appropraite differences.
-When we do all this in the same model fit we can also compute a confidence interval of that difference.
-If we compute the with interaction and without interaction models separately, we can still compute the differences, but we lose the ability to estimate a confidence interval for the difference.
+To do this we compute four post-stratifications--
+VOC and WHNV turnout with and without state/race interaction (SRI)-- then take the appropriate differences.
+If we do this in the same Monte-Carlo model fit we can also estimate a confidence interval of that difference.
+When we estimate the with-SRI and without-SRI models separately, we lose the ability to estimate confidence intervals for the difference.

-But we should check tha the non-interaction turnout computed with the full model is similar to what we would find if we estimated without the interaction term.
-We chart this below.
+But adding the SRI term shifts the other parameters some, so we check that estimating the "demographic" turnout with the full model is similar to estimating without the SRI term.
+The estimates and confidence intervals for both models are shown below.
-Results from the full model are in blue and the non-interaction model in orange.
+Results from the full model are in blue and the no-SRI model in orange.